The Buff Laced Polish Rooster--Notes on a Pet Chicken's Well-Being

 Favorite Chicken Breeds

-More About the Farm Where This Rooster Lives
+More About the Farm Where This Rooster Lives--His Growing Up Experience

 - The Life of a Chick: From Newly Hatched to Adult

 See a group of 100 Cornish Rock chickens grow from fuzzy yellow balls to noisy adults.
 Shows all phases of care and feeding on a private farm.